SimonN/Lix/doc/readme.txt

     debug crashes.
 To prevent loading the driver permanently, disable "load sound driver" in the sound options.

+--verify=replays/myreplay.txt
+--verify=replays/mydirectory
+    Starts Lix as a noninteractive replay verifier.
+No graphics window is created.
+The game runs each of the given replays and determine the number of lix saved.
+Results of these checks are output to the command line.
+    The game exits automatically after its work.

+    This is useful if you maintain a large level pack, and wish to check automatically whether any solutions have been broken by revised physics in an updated version of Lix, or by your own level editing.
+Create a replay directory and fill it with one level-solving replay for each of your levels.
+Whenever something might have changed with your levels or the physics, verify that directory.

+    Each replay will be played using the level filename linked to from the replay.
+Therefore, the replay will never be played with the level data directly stored inside the replay file.
+If there is no level filename set in the replay, the noninteractive verifier will skip that replay and inform you about this, no matter whether there is level data stored directly in the replay.

+    This is different from the game's interactive replay browser: The browser prefers the level stored inside, and will only fall back to the linked level if the stored level is missing or bad.

+    You can provide many replay filenames and many directory names in the same run from the command line, like this:

+        bin/lix --verify=replays/adir --verify=replays/bdir

+    If you verify a directory, all subdirectories will be included recursively.

 --gfxmode=MODENAME
     Substitute one of the following all-caps names for MODENAME.
     This switch allows you to select a graphics mode manually on Windows